steveoro/goggles_admin2/docs/data_fix_refactoring_and_enhancement.md

   4) Review events
   5) Review results

 - Currently, only phases 1..4 allow to add manually new rows to the data hash.
-Phase #5 is considered a read-only phase that allows a global overview of the data to be processed.
+Phase #5 is considered a read-only phase that allows a global overview of the results data to be processed.

 - Each phase in the controller is handled by a specific action, which is responsible for loading the data hash, "solving" the entities (i.e. finding the best matching rows in the DB), and then serializing the data hash back to the JSON file.